ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_current_limit_supported

-        Returns whether the device supports configuration of a current limit when you set the PPMU_OUTPUT_FUNCTION property to DC Voltage.
+        Returns whether the device supports configuration of a current limit when you set the :py:attr:`nidigital.Session.ppmu_output_function` property to DC Voltage.